A late Mason Lino drop goal clinched a stunning Wakefield Trinity comeback against local rivals Castleford Tigers.

-Trinity end Belle Vue hoodoo against Tigers as Mason Lino drop goal seals stirring comeback triumph
+Wakefield Trinity end Belle Vue hoodoo against Castleford Tigers as Mason Lino drop goal seals stirring comeback triumph

-It seemed for long periods that the struggling Tigers would be maintaining their impressive form in Wakefield’s own back yard thanks to two tries from the excellent Jason Qareqare and one from Sam Wood giving Cas a healthy 12-0 lead at half-time.
+It seemed for long periods that the struggling Tigers would be maintaining their impressive form in Wakefield’s own back yard thanks to two tries from the excellent Jason Qareqare and one from Sam Wood giving Cas a deserved 12-0 lead at half-time – although Rowan Milnes, crucially, was wayward with all three conversion attempts.

-Harvey Smith and the returning Max Jowitt levelled the scoring before Lino’s moment of magic ended the 12-year wait for a home win against their neighbours to kick start Rivals Round with a flourish.
+Converted tries from Harvey Smith and the returning Max Jowitt levelled the scoring before Lino’s moment of magic, albeit scruffy in its execution, ended the 12-year wait for a home win against their neighbours to kick start Rivals Round with a flourish.

 The 13-12 success also ended Trin’s wait for a home victory in 2025.